dotnet/iot/src/devices/KeyMatrix/README.md

-# Matrix Keyboard
+# Key Matrix

-An M×N matrix keyboard driver.
+An M×N key matrix driver.

 (M is number of output pins and N is number of input pins.)

 ## Summary

-These keyboards look like this:
+These key matrices look like this:

 ![4x4-Keypad](http://www.waveshare.net/photo/accBoard/4x4-Keypad/4x4-Keypad-3.jpg)

-This is a 4×4 keyboard.
+This is a 4×4 matrix.
 And [here is the schematic](http://www.waveshare.net/w/upload/3/3d/4x4-Keypad_schematic.pdf)

-You can connect any M×N Matrix Keyboard, theoretically, by using M+N GPIO pins.
+You can connect any M×N key matrix, theoretically, by using M+N GPIO pins.

 You can also use any compatible GPIO controller like [Mcp23xxx](../Mcp23xxx) instead of native controller.